dumbdevss/movement-tutorial/document_management/developing_smart_contract.md

 const SEED: vector<u8> = b"secure_docs";
 const UPLOAD_FEE: u64 = 5000000; // 0.05 APT (in microAPT, 1 APT = 10^8 microAPT)
 ```

+**Why These Constants Matter:**

+The `SEED` constant ensures our resource account has a **deterministic address**.
+This means every deployment of this module will create a resource account at the same address, making it predictable for frontend integration.

+The `UPLOAD_FEE` serves multiple purposes:

+- **Spam prevention**: Small fees discourage frivolous document uploads
+- **Resource sustainability**: Helps cover storage costs on the blockchain
+- **Value alignment**: Users are more likely to use the system responsibly when there's a small cost

 **Implementation steps:**